 European Commission papers give advice to Member States on the institutionalisation of synergies.
-Such examples include "to implement programmes in a synergies-friendly manner in terms of raising awareness, providing information, engaging in communication campaigns, and connecting National Contact Points (NCP) as much as possible to national and regional ESIF policy makers and managing authorities" 35 or concrete suggestions like install a "Horizon 2020 watch", i.e. consult regularly Horizon 2020 Work Programmes and calls to identify forth-coming calls and initiatives.
-It could be organised via the relevant NCPs that would digest and send the information to the relevant Managing Authorities36.
+Such examples include "to implement programmes in a synergies-friendly manner in terms of raising awareness, providing information, engaging in communication campaigns, and connecting National Contact Points (NCP) as much as possible to national and regional ESIF policy makers and managing authorities" (European Commission, 2014) or concrete suggestions like install a "Horizon 2020 watch", i.e. consult regularly Horizon 2020 Work Programmes and calls to identify forth-coming calls and initiatives.
+It could be organised via the relevant NCPs that would digest and send the information to the relevant Managing Authorities (European Commission, 2014).
+As an example Flanders' VLAIO carries responsibility both for H2020 and acts as an ERDF Managing Authority.
+It dmeosntrates that silos are reduced when NCPs are upgraded to front-end offices.

 Smaller-scale examples of coordination can also be found and suggest interventions that pave the way to synergies, even if they do not encompass the whole range of interventions and stakeholders or are less systematic.
 In a sense these are ways of eroding silos before breaking them.
-Ways to do that include shared O.P. responsibility, co-location and systematic networking.
+Ways to do that include shared OP responsibility, co-location and systematic networking.
 Silos are then easier to break.

-- Estonia is among the countries that has designed its O.P.s in a synergetic way: RDI Strategy 2014-2020 "Knowledge-based Estonia" envisaged to "Reinforce, with the help of European Union Structural Funds and activities financed from the state budget, the capacity of Estonian research institutions to participate in forms of cooperation based on quality competition, including in the programme "Horizon 2020".
-In addition the Estonian OP for Cohesion Policy 2014-2020 foresaw that "R&D-related activities will support the institutional reforms of universities and R&D institutions, high level research, international cooperation (incl. synergy with the EU 'Horizon 2020' Research and Innovation Framework Programme), the mobility of students, university teachers and researchers, and the emergence of their next generation (OP, p9; Kadastik, E., (2017).)".
-Also in Estonia the RITA programme37, supported by the European Regional Development Fund, aims to increase the role of the state in the strategic managing of research and the capabilities of R&D institutions in carrying out socially relevant research.
+- Estonia is among the countries that has designed its OPs in a synergetic way: RDI Strategy 2014-2020 "Knowledge-based Estonia" envisaged to "Reinforce, with the help of European Union Structural Funds and activities financed from the state budget, the capacity of Estonian research institutions to participate in forms of cooperation based on quality competition, including in the programme "Horizon 2020".
+In addition the Estonian OP for Cohesion Policy 2014-2020 foresaw that "R&D-related activities will support the institutional reforms of universities and R&D institutions, high level research, international cooperation (incl. synergy with the EU 'Horizon 2020' Research and Innovation Framework Programme), the mobility of students, university teachers and researchers, and the emergence of their next generation" (Kadastik, E., 2017).
+Also in Estonia the RITA programme, supported by the European Regional Development Fund, aims to increase the role of the state in the strategic managing of research and the capabilities of R&D institutions in carrying out socially relevant research.
 In this framework Ministries and Funding Agencies can hire science advisers, who can meet and discuss how to best help the system develop.
 There is now a person in every ministry responsible for research.
 These science advisers are constantly trained and meet regularly in order to help them to understand possibilities in H2020.
-This network of advisers being part of their respective ministries but also belonging to the group of advisers help interaction between all actors involved in. - In the Slovak Republic the Operational Programme Research & Innovation is a joint programme of the Ministry of Education, Science, Research and Sports and the Ministry of Economy of the Slovak Republic for granting the support of €2.2 billion from ERDF
+This network of advisers being part of their respective ministries but also belonging to the group of advisers help interaction between all actors involved in. - In the Slovak Republic the Operational Programme Research & Innovation is a joint programme of the Ministry of Education, Science, Research and Sports and the Ministry of Economy of the Slovak Republic for granting the support of € 2.2 bn from ERDF during the programming period 2014-2020.
+The programme aims to create a stable and innovation-friendly environment for all relevant entities and to promote the efficiency and performance of the Slovak research, development and innovation system as a basic pillar for reinforcing the competitiveness, sustainable economic growth and employment of the country.
+The specific actions of the programme focus, inter alia, on supporting the participation of the Slovak performers in the actions of the European Research Area whether they are Horizon 2020 projects or other specific European activities or initiatives.